IBM-Cloud/gp-js-client/README.md

 <a name="module_gaas..Client#project"></a>
 #####client.project(projectID, props)
 Create a new Project object for further access.
-Note that this function doesn't create teh project or fetch any information.
+Note that this function doesn't create the project or fetch any information.

 **Params**